Staatliches Landschulheim Marquartstein: Locations

 Landschulheim Marquartstein was situated on Marquartstein Castle for 30 years since it was founded.
 Male students had their dorms in a nearby farmhouse called Nockerhof.
 The girls' boarding school was located at an estate in the village of Grabenstätt about 10 kilometers away, which proved difficult at times in terms of transporting students between the two locations.

 In 1958, the school moved its facilities to the "new castle" (Neues Schloss) which was eventually purchased in 1965.
 After the increase of student numbers since the boarding school's reopening for girls, new buildings for specific purposes were built like a science tract with appropriate equipment for Chemistry, Physics and Biology and a new gym.

-Since all the facilities are situated at the bottom of a mountain, parts of the school are built into the surrounding terrain, making them semi-subterranean.
-Generally, though, the school is known for its scenic location amidst the alpine foothills.

-Current State

-In 2019, LSH Marquartstein counts about 650 students and 60 teachers.
-It features extensive sports-related programs for skiing, tennis and more as well as mandatory courses in handicraft work in addition to academic education.
-This approach to school as a place of wholesome education and character development follows the footsteps of its founder to this day.

-The school continues to expand its facilities, with an additional gym set to be completed in summer of 2020.